Retrofit or New Build?

 Whichever is the case, it is more likely than not that your building will still be in use in 2050.
 In fact 80% of the buildings with us today will still be in use in 2050.
 The energy consumption of existing buildings accounts for around 34% of the UK’s annual carbon emissions and we all need to be considering ways of reducing the carbon footprint of our buildings.

-“Retrofit” is a term you may have heard used with increased frequency over the last few years.
 A retrofit involves the installation of an element or technology into an existing building which wasn’t there previously.
 It’s commonly used to describe an upgrading of elements within a building, such as thermal insulation or replacement of the heating system technology to improve efficiency and reduce carbon emissions.

 There are different drivers to retrofit, including: